Pages

 init/3

-, unlike regular components which can be initialized on either client or server
+, unlike regular components which can be initialized on either client or server - Their

 Basic Example

-Here's a minimal page implementation:
+Here's a simple page implementation:

-defmodule MyApp.HelloWorldPage do
+defmodule MyApp.GreetingPage do

 use Hologram.Page

-route "/hello-world"
+route "/hello/:username"

 layout MyApp.MainLayout